banner type: None

 6 steps to managing guest feedback

-To ensure that guest feedback receives the attention it deserves, it’s important to take an organized, systemic approach.
+To ensure that guest feedback receives the attention it deserves, it’s important to take an organized, systemic approach to feedback management.
 This involves five key steps:

 1. Listen.
 Put into place systems and notifications for monitoring guest feedback to ensure you’re alerted as soon as a review or survey is submitted

-1. Respond.
-Minimize damage by striving to respond to negative reviews and surveys within 24 hours.
+4. Respond.
+Minimize damage by limiting response rates to negative reviews and surveys within 24 hours.
 And don’t forget to thank guests for positive feedback as well.

 Guest feedback strategies for independent properties

-Here are some tips and strategies for taking control of guest feedback and using it to increase guest satisfaction and loyalty.
+Here are some tips and strategies for feedback collection and using it to increase customer satisfaction and loyalty.

 3 essential guest feedback tools